 Exploration, exploitation, and thinking

-I’ve been thinking about AI and machine learning for about a decade.
-One of the surprising things is how the ideas sometimes spill over into life.
+I’ve been thinking about AI and machine learning for about a decade, and one thing that still surprises me is how often the ideas spill over into everyday life.

 In reinforcement learning (RL) there’s a tension between two forces: exploration and exploitation.
 Exploration means trying new things.
 Exploitation means sticking with what you already know.

 The way RL agents learn is by exploring a lot in the beginning.
-Later, once they know more, they can safely exploit.
-But if they skip exploration, they get stuck.
-They just keep repeating what they know, even if it isn’t very good.
+And once they know more, they can safely exploit.
+But if they skip exploration, they get stuck; they just keep repeating whatever they stumbled onto first, even if it isn’t very good.
+An agent that exploits too early never discovers the better strategies it could have found.

 Humans aren’t so different.
 We need a period of exploration, where we struggle and figure things out for ourselves.
-That’s how you build the mental muscles for judgment.
-If you outsource that too soon, you never develop them.
+That’s how we build the mental muscles for judgment.
+If we outsource that too early, those muscles never develop.

-Studies show that people who lean on AI too early don’t go as deep.
-They remember less.
-They do less real thinking.
-Over time it becomes a kind of thought atrophy.
+Skip the struggle, and you only think you’re thinking.
+People who lean on AI too early remember less, don’t go as deep, and fail to build real judgment.
+Over time, it becomes a kind of thought atrophy.

-The irony is that AI could help us explore more, but it usually does the opposite.
-It tempts us into premature exploitation.
-That’s why so many students and young workers risk getting stuck.
-They trade the long-term reward of thinking for the short-term reward of an easy answer.
+That’s why students and young workers risk of getting stuck.
+They trade the long-term reward of learning to think for the short-term reward of an easy answer.

 ChatGPT's Impact On Our Brains According to an MIT Study (TIME, 2025)